govindthange/kit/ethereum-kit/README.md

 ## Setup Workspace

 1. Copy `ethereum-kit` folder.
+2. Open `.env` and set `APP_NAME` to the application name you desire.
-2. Launch the Visual Studio Code with Remote Container like so:
+3. Launch the Visual Studio Code with Remote Container like so:

 ```
 govind@thinkpad:~/poc/ethereum-kit$ cd web-app/